 6.2 Clinical Comments in Our Reviews

-When Dr. Walker sees a clear pattern, he adds short expert notes.
+When Dr. Walker sees a clear pattern, he adds a short note.
 For example:

 - On a sag-prone hybrid with poor motion isolation, he may write that repeated waves and dips can strain the lower back over time.